Can Candan (Director/Producer, Turkey)

 İlke Ercan (Scientific Advisor, Turkey)

-Assistant Professor of Electrical and Electronics Engineering. İlke earned her doctorate degree in February 2014 from Electrical and Computer Engineering Department at the University of Massachusetts, Amherst.
+Associate Professor of Engineering. İlke earned her doctorate degree in February 2014 from Electrical and Computer Engineering Department at the University of Massachusetts, Amherst.
 She has an M.S.E.C.E. with concentration in Electrophysics from the same department, a B.S. in Physics and an undergraduate minor degree in Philosophy and History of Science from Middle East Technical University, Ankara, Turkey.
 Upon completing her PhD, she worked as a Visiting Faculty at Smith College Picker Engineering Program in Spring and Fall 2014.
 She pursued her postdoctoral research at the Institute for Semiconductor Technology and Nanoelectronics and Institute for Philosophy at TU Darmstadt in Spring and Summer 2015.
-During her career İlke partook in a number of research projects concerning ethics of science and engineering.
-Since Fall 2015, she works as a full-time faculty at Boğaziçi University where she collaborates with colleagues across departments on various scientific and social responsibility projects.
+Between Fall 2015 and 2020, İlke worked as an assistant professor at Boğaziçi University Electrical and Electronics Engineering Department where she founded and directed the Quantum and Nano Computing Systems Research Group.
+She currently coordinates the Electronics track in the Engineering Department at the University College Roosevelt in the Netherlands.
+In addition to her full-time teaching activities she continues to collaborate with colleagues across departments on various scientific and social responsibility projects.